 A rather patched-up Town side produced a fantastic display against an Eastleigh team who had won six of their last seven matches.

-James Hardy spurned a glorious chance when good tenacity from Manny Duku won the ball high up the pitch, but his cut-back was blazed over from six yards.
+Hardy, looking lively in the number 10 role, then spurned a glorious chance when good tenacity from Duku - whose debut would only last until half-time - won the ball high up the pitch, but his cut-back was blazed over from six yards.

 It took until the 20th minute for Eastleigh to threaten, when Mark Yeates’ clever corner found Josh Hare, whose volley was well saved by Sam Johnson.